 In contrast, for the upper body hypertrophy measure at each time point, there was a tendency toward slightly greater effects for the 5-SET compared to 10-SET group.
 This may also point toward a different response to resistance training volumes for muscles of the upper and lower body.

 Which is basically a long way of saying that statistically, the higher volume group was a little better for leg mass gains while the lower volume group was a little better for upper body mass gains.
 But the effects were tiny in either direction.
 A trivial versus small effect just doesn’t mean a lot in statistical jargon.
+About as much as a BF10 < 3.

 Even the researchers didn’t think it meant much and only mentioned it for completeness.
 It is at least generally similar to the previous study in terms of the results and directions of the results.
 Anecdotally, many feel that the lower body needs more volume than the upper and this speaks to that if just barely.